Code-Institute-Submissions/User-centric-front-end/README.md

 ## Technologies Used

-Pure HTML5 and CSS3 without framework
+Pure HTML5 and CSS3 without any framework

 ## Deployment